isc30/blog.codeisc.com/_posts/comma-operator-series/2018-01-08-cpp-comma-operator-nice-usages.md

 title: 'Nice usages'
 series: 'C++ Comma Operator'
 chapter: 2
-date: 2018-01-05
+date: 2018-01-09
 author: ivansanz
-#cover: '/assets/img/cpp-header.jpg'
 tags: c++
 published: false
 ---

-In this article I will explain some *"nice"* real world usages for the comma operator.
+In this article I will explain some *nice* real world usages for the comma operator.

 <!-- more -->